-Author and former MP Dennis Gruending chooses dramatic speeches from 10 of Canada’s finest political orators.
+Author and former MP Dennis Gruending chooses dramatic speeches from Canada’s finest political orators.
 He probes both the historical context and rhetorical techniques employed in each case to discover what made the speeches memorable.

 Pulpit and Politics: Competing Religious Ideologies in Canadian Public Life